 A feature for the Assassin’s Creed Valhalla soundtrack.

-A video of Ubisoft pretending that they’re people. #PhilanthropyIsTheFutureOfMarketing.
+A video of Ubisoft pretending that they’re people at E3 day 1. #PhilanthropyIsTheFutureOfMarketing.

 Brawlhalla x TMNT trailer – Turtles fighting in Smash Bros. style, looks fun.